frappe/frappe-ui/docs/resources/resource.md

 ## Caching example

 Caching is a first-class feature in resources.
-Just include a `cache` property in the options.
+To cache responses, just define a `cache` property in options with a unique global key.
+Now, the response will cached in memory as well as in IndexedDB.
+If you define another resource in a different part of your application with the same cache key, it will reuse the cached one.

 ```vue
 <template>